-When completing Section 8 of the Form R, facilities should use their best readily available information to determine the final disposition of toxic chemical sent to the publicly owned treatment works (POTW).
+When completing Section 8 of the Form R, facilities should use their best readily available information to determine the final disposition of toxic chemical sent to the publicly owned treatment works (POTW) and then distribute the amount reported in Section 6.1 among Sections 8.1c, 8.1d, and 8.7, as appropriate.
 Table VI presents data from EPA's Risk-Screening Environmental Indicators (RSEI) model that can be used to assist with these calculations.

 To predict the fate and transport of TRI chemicals, the RSEI model uses estimates of chemical removal efficiencies at POTWs and of the ultimate fate of the chemical amount removed.
 The amount of the chemical removed is divided into the percentages removed by (1) sorbing to sludge, (2) volatilizing into the air or (3) being biodegraded by microorganisms.
-Table IV assigns the portion of the influent diverted to sludge to Section 8.1c (off-site disposal to landfills and Class I UIC wells), the portion volatilizing into the air to Section 8.1d (other off-site releases), and the portion being biodegraded to Section 8.7 (off-site treatment).
+Table VI assigns the portion of the influent diverted to sludge to Section 8.1c (off-site disposal to landfills and Class I UIC wells), the portion volatilizing into the air to Section 8.1d (other off-site releases), and the portion being biodegraded to Section 8.7 (off-site treatment).
 The percentage of the influent chemical that passes through the POTW and is not removed is also assigned to Section 8.1d.

 POTW removal efficiencies are a function of many factors, including the treatment technology in place at the POTW.
-Information about the final disposition of chemicals at the specific POTW in question should therefore be used in place of the percentages in Table IV if available.
+Information about the final disposition of chemicals at the specific POTW in question should therefore be used in place of the percentages in Table VI if available.
+Additional documentation for the values presented in Table VI can be found in Technical Appendix B of the RSEI Model Documentation, available at: http://www2.epa.gov/toxics-release-inventory-tri-program/documentation-potw-removal-rates.